marijnh/Eloquent-JavaScript/03_functions.md

 {{index "Math object", "minimum (exercise)", "Math.min function", minimum}}

 The [previous chapter](program_structure#return_values) introduced the standard function `Math.min` that returns its smallest argument.
-We can build something like that now.
-Write a function `min` that takes two arguments and returns their minimum.
+We can write a function like that ourselves now.
+Define the function `min` that takes two arguments and returns their minimum.

 {{if interactive